estimated reading time: 34 min

 A committed Vorschlag is irrevocable, and therefore in the simultaneous attack, it is almost impossible to avert the double hit.
 As for the counterattack, the reacting fencer already had information about the ongoing threat, and therefore not only could but also had an obligation to choose appropriate defensive or offensive-defensive action to prevent double.

-The term simultaneous attack can also be used even if both fencers erroneously remain statically in the shorter distance and both decide to attack.
+The term simultaneous attack can also be used even if both fencers erroneously remain statically in the middle distance or shorter distanced and both decide to attack.
 Steps are not required for an attack at such a close distance, and therefore both can start concurrently and without enough time to recognise or react to the opponent’s intentions.
-Observing who attacked first at such distance is difficult even with slow-motion footage.
+Observing an attacked first at such distance is difficult even with slow-motion footage.

 Defense